Urigo/tortilla/README.md

 $ npm run step -- reword "step index" --message="step message"

 Replace the provided step's message with the provided message (Will open an editor if no message is provided).
 An optional `--root` option can be provided if you would like to reword the root.

-#### Tag Step

-$ npm run step -- tag --message="step message"

-Add a new super-step and finish the current step with the provided message (Will open an editor if no message is provided).
-This will add a new step tag to your commits list and it will initialize an empty instructions markdown file.
-If you would like to edit the instruction file, simply use the [step editing](#edit-step) helper and amend your changes to the recent commit.